Chiron8/writedoc/README.md

                  FILENAME is not required when using this flag
 - -r             Reset all values back to their defaults FILENAME is not required when using this flag
+- -p             Use the default directory PLUS another folder

 The default value for the directory is `./Documents/` The default value for the file type is `.md`